schmitech/city-ottawa-ai-assistant/README.md

-# Ottawa AI Assistant PoC
+# City ofOttawa AI Assistant PoC

 This project creates an AI-powered assistant for the City of Ottawa's website using web scraping and Mistral AI.
 The assistant helps citizens quickly find information without having to browse through multiple pages.